bnnm/vgm-tools/docs/encryption/FSBKEY.md

 ## Unity
-Not very important since key is easy to crack, but FSB keys in Unity seem to be stored in some resource file like "resources.assets", in plaintext (looking like hex though), near "FMODStudioSettings" strings.
+Not very important since key is easy to crack, but FSB keys in Unity seem to be stored in resource files like `resources.assets`, in plaintext (looking like hex though), near *FMODStudioSettings* strings.